interledger/open-payments/packages/open-payments/README.md

 ## Error handling

-if an error occurs when making requests with the Open Payments client, an `OpenPaymentsClientError` will be thrown with several properties.
+If an error occurs when making requests with the Open Payments client, an `OpenPaymentsClientError` will be thrown with several properties.

 ```ts
 import {